-If the deceased’s estate is worth less than £50,000 from April 2019 a Grant of Probate or a Grant of Representation will not be required.
+If the deceased’s estate is worth less than £15,000 a Grant of Probate or a Grant of Representation may not be required.

 If the deceased owned anything jointly with someone else, as a joint tenant on a property for example or as a signatory on a joint bank account, then everything relating to that joint relationship passes automatically to the surviving joint owner and is not considered part of the deceased’s estate.

 Similarly, anything held in a Trust or being directed to a Trust within a Will is not considered part of the deceased’s estate and as such will not be required to go through the Probate process however it may still be taken into account for inheritance tax purposes and the appropriate process adhered to.